 - PVA Glue* – This is to use as a pouting medium, how much you need will depend on the paints you use.

 - Pots to mix in – We used a set of plastic bowls the first time and then I invested in these plastic bottles* so that I could store my pouring paint for a few weeks

 - Something to mix with – lolly sticks* are great but you can just use spoons

 - Something to pour from – I used paper cups* as I had some but plastic cups that you don’t drink out of anymore would work too.

 - Something to pour on to – Paint pours are very wet so you can’t just use paper.
 Plain white tiles work well and are easy to wash off if you don’t like the results.
-We used these canvasses.
-You can use canvas boards but they can warp, but it’s not a huge problem if you’re just doing it for fun.
+We used these canvasses*.
+You can use canvas boards*, although they can warp, but it’s not a huge problem if you’re just doing it for fun.

 Preparing for your Paint Pouring

 The first job is to turn your PVA glue into pouring medium.
 You do this by mixing 2 parts PVA glue to 1 part water.
 Mix them well and set aside.